“The Hidden Hand” Dune: Prophecy Season 1, Episode 1 review

 So far, no one actor is running away with their performance, but that’s not a bad thing.
 As long as each member of the ensemble pulls their weight, we don’t necessarily need a breakout performance some a single actor.

 The biggest unknowns currently are the younger sisters (there’s a bunch of them), who we see being trained in a few scenes this episode.
 Given the short nature of this season, it’s hard to believe we’re going to equally care about them all when we also need to focus on Valya and the potential assassination plot happening within the imperium.
-I’m not saying that veteran showrunner Alison Schapker can’t manage this feat, but I would feel much better about this with a 10 to 13 episode season and give these characters time to breathe.
+I’m not saying that veteran showrunner Alison Schapker can’t manage this feat, but I would feel much better about this with a 10-to-13-episode season to give these characters time to breathe.

 Conclusion / Recommendation

-This is an easy recommendation for me: fans of Villenueve’s Dune will feel right at home here and even new fans may find something to enjoy or gain a deeper appreciation / understanding of the Bene Gesserit’s aims and plans.
+This is an easy recommendation for me: fans of Villeneuve’s Dune will feel right at home here, and even new fans may find something to enjoy or gain a deeper appreciation / understanding of the Bene Gesserit’s aims and plans.

 Score: 8 out of 10